About the Council

 The Council establishes an open governance policy and monitors the implementation of the agreed commitments with active engagement of the civil sector.

-The Council is an open governance platform enabling civil society organizations to solicit the immediate decision-makers for many issues of their interest related to open governance.
+The Council is an open governance platform enabling civil society organizations to solicit immediate decision-makers for many issues of their interest related to open governance.

 The key goals of the Council are: